NATIONAL CBD DAY

 Esther Williams – 1921

 Swimming champion turned movie star, Williams appeared in many of her films doing what she does best – swimming.
-She would earn her star on the Walk of Fame in 1960.
+She would also earn her star on the Walk of Fame in 1960.

 Mel Tillis – 1932